-A person discriminates against a woman if he treats her unfavourably because she is on compulsory maternity leave.
+A person discriminates against a woman if they treat her unfavourably because she is on compulsory maternity leave.

-A person discriminates against a woman if he treats her unfavourably because she is exercising or seeking to exercise, or has exercised or sought to exercise, the right to ordinary or additional maternity
+A person discriminates against a woman if they treat her unfavourably because she is exercising or seeking to exercise, or has exercised or sought to exercise, the right to ordinary or additional maternity leave.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.